TexTerry/battery/README.md

 some dozen 3-liners).
 If it is useful for you, I would be delighted to hear about that.
 Feel free to send me an e-mail to [marcel.duemmel@gmail.com](mailto:marcel.duemmel@gmail.com).

+## Contributors

+Adam Lazzarato: cleanup of some ugly trailing whitespaces,
+                corrections in the readme-file.